MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/designing-content-for-holographic-display.md

 **Hologram stability issue with Depth LSR technology**

 To improve holographic reprojection, or hologram stability, an application can submit a depth buffer to the system for every rendered frame.
-When using the depth buffer for reprojection, you need to write a depth buffer for every color rendered pixedl a corresponding depth.
+When using the depth buffer for reprojection, you need to write a depth buffer for every color rendered pixel a corresponding depth.
 Any pixel with a depth value should also have color value.
-If the above guidance isn't followed, areas of the rendered image that lack valid depth information may be reprojected in a way that produces artifacts, which is often visible as a wave-like distortion.
+If the above guidance isn't followed, areas of the rendered image that lack valid depth information may be reprojected in a way that produces artifacts, which are often visible as a wave-like distortion.

 ## Design guidelines